JOSE LUIS REYNOSO (BELLO) (He/Him/His)

 Presenter, “La construcción del sujeto de género fluido al momento de bailar salsa-cumbia en el espacio público.”
 Moderator, Carlos Guevara Meza.
 Co-panelists, Luis Eduardo Bautista Peña, Ernesto de la Teja González.
 II Colloquio Universitario de Danza y Filosofia; Centro de Investigación Choreográfica, Organized by Colectivo Giroscopio and Universidad Nacional Autónoma de México, Mexico City, Mexico, September, 2017.

-Presenter-Performer, “La Coreografía como Metodología Teórica para el Análisis Crítico de la Corporeidad y la Subjetividad.”
+Presenter-Performer, “La Coreografía como Metodología Teórica para el Análisis Crítico de la Corporeidad y la Subjetividad” (Twenty-minute version).
 Segundo Coloquio Latinoamericano de Investigacion y Practicas de la Danza VISCESC.
 Centro Cultural del Bosque, Mexico City, Mexico, July 2017.

 FELLOWSHIPS